 His awards include the Texas Tech University President’s Excellence in Teaching Award and the third recipient of the Art on the Llano Estacada Legacy Award, presented by Texas Tech University Museum Association.
 He was a 2005 Senior Fulbright Scholar, teaching in Vietnam at the Ho Chi Minh City University of Architecture.
-Watkins is the 2019 recipient of the HCCC Texas Master Award present by the Houston Center of Contemporary Crafts in Houston, Texas.
+Watkins is the 2019 recipient of the HCCC Texas Master Award present by the Houston Center for Contemporary Crafts in Houston, Texas.

-Watkins is the author of the self-published book, Reflections Made of Memories.
-He is also the co-author of three books, Alternative Kilns & Firing Techniques published by Sterling Publishing, Niedrigbrand published by Hanusch/Verlag Publications—the German translation of Alternative Kilns & Firing Techniques, and Architectural Delineation: Presentation Techniques and Projects published by Kendall Hunt Publishing.
-His work is the subject of a book entitled A Meditation of Fire: The Art of James C. Watkins by Kippra D. Hopper published by Texas Tech University Press.
-He received his BFA from the Kansas City Art Institute and MFA from Indiana University.
+Watkins is the author of the self-published book, “Reflections Made of Memories.”
+He is also the co-author of two books; “Alternative Kilns & Firing Techniques” published by Sterling Publishing, co-authored with Paul Andrew Wandless.
+“Alternative Kilns & Firing Technique” has been translated into both German and Chinese.
+His second co-authored book is “Architectural Delineation: Presentation Techniques and Projects” published by Kendall Hunt Publishing, co-authored with James T. Davis.
+His work is the subject of a book entitled “A Meditation of Fire: The Art of James C. Watkins” by Kippra D. Hopper published by Texas Tech University Press.
+He received his BFA from the Kansas City Art Institute and his MFA from Indiana University.

 Renwick Gallery Acquisition ➔